 Sales personnel can see where a customer is in the sales funnel and help close the deal with customer journey mapping.
 Which a CRM tool can provide you with.

-Customer journey mapping is the process of visualizing how every interaction and contact made between your business and the customer are delivered.
+Customer journey mapping is the process of visualizing how every interaction and contact made between your business and the customer is delivered.

 To paint a perfect customer journey you’ll need CRM that’s connected across multiple marketing and sales channels.

 CRM gives you the insights required around each customer you have.
-That includes the transactions that happen from sales, marketing, and customer support.
+So proper Customer Relationship Management includes the transactions that happen from sales, marketing, and customer support.

 By having a visual overview of your customer journey you’ll understand: